Creating Rules (V2)

 On a Form, you may want to include an Item field for BMI.
 Instead of having your investigators calculate each subject’s BMI independently, you can configure Vault EDC to derive this Item value automatically.
 Create an Item Definition for BMI and set the Item Type property to Derived.
 The BMI item must be on the same Form as the Height and Weight items.

-Create a rule with the following expression, and then choose the Set Item Value action and select your BMI item.
+Create a rule with the following expression, and then choose the Set Item Value action and set the item to your derived BMI item.
+Since this rule expression uses a floating identifier (@Form) (also known as “wildcard identifier”), you should qualify the action to the same level: select this form > ig_VS > BMI.

 Once the user completes the Form, Vault EDC will automatically populate the BMI item field with the result of the expression.